2600hz/docs-sysadmin/doc/operation/cluster-health.md

 `# service haproxy status`

-haproxy (pid  xxxx) is running...
+haproxy (pid  xxxx) is running...and if not

-and if not

 `# service haproxy restart`